-Jurisdiction/region/antitrust authority Antitrust statement/development Source restructuring process is limited in time; (iv) the scope of information exchange is limited to that which is indispensable for the restructuring process and that it is exchanged in aggregated form and subject to specific confidentiality rules; and (v) that non-participating stakeholders should not be discriminated against. - A German court has granted an injunction against the football associations, Bayerische Fußball-Verband (BFV) and Deutschen Fußball-Bund (DFB), ordering them to revoke and readopt their decision to annul all results from the regional season and nominate FC Schweinfurt 05 instead to play in the DFB-Pokal competition in September instead of Türkgücü (which had applied for the injunction).
+Jurisdiction/region/antitrust authority Antitrust statement/development Source A German court has granted an injunction against the football associations, Bayerische Fußball-Verband (BFV) and Deutschen Fußball-Bund (DFB), ordering them to revoke and readopt their decision to annul all results from the regional season and nominate FC Schweinfurt 05 instead to play in the DFB-Pokal competition in September instead of Türkgücü (which had applied for the injunction).
 The court found that the decision to change the rules due to the Covid-19-related suspension of the season in May was not justified.
 Greece Hellenic Competition Commission (HCC) The HCC has set up a Covid-19 Competition Taskforce responsible for providing businesses and individuals with information about the application of antitrust rules and providing updates in relation to investigations carried out by the HCC in crucial business sectors.
 The Taskforce will also collate questions raised by different institutions and businesses concerning the initiatives they intend to take and their compatibility with antitrust law and provide relevant responses.
 The HCC has issued a statement on the application of antitrust rules, in particular setting out the rules on vertical agreements, and giving examples of where resale price maintenance (RPM) in the present social and economic conditions may fall within the scope of the EU Vertical Agreements Block Exemption Regulation.
 It will continue to examine RPM and will penalise firms that engage in anti-competitive practices.
 In March, the HCC sent requests for information to 4,056 companies active in the production, import and marketing of healthcare products over reports/complaints of price increases and output restrictions.
-On 15 May 2020, the HCC published an update indicating that it had Application of competition rules, HCC (16/03/20) Investigation into healthcare materials, HCC (21/03/20) "Covid-19 Task Force" to fight anticompetitive practices, HCC (31/03/20) Press release (in Greek), HCC (15/04/20), plus PaRR summary Dawn raids in the food sector, HCC (22/04/20) Hellenic Competition Commission Dawn Raids in the Greek Press Distribution Market, HCC (12/05/20) HCC initiatives during the coronavirus health crisis, HCC (15/05/20) Press release (in Greek), HCC (16/07/20), plus PaRR summary
+On 15 May 2020, the HCC published an update indicating that it had received responses from almost 3,000 companies and that a team of economists is examining the data for evidence of anti-competitive conduct and that it has launched investigations into companies which did not respond to the request, highlighting its powers to sanction non-compliant companies.
+Dawn raids in the food sector, HCC (22/04/20) Hellenic Competition Commission Dawn Raids in the Greek Press Distribution Market, HCC (12/05/20) HCC initiatives during the coronavirus health crisis, HCC (15/05/20) Press release (in Greek), HCC (16/07/20), plus PaRR summary The interim results of HCC's investigations on health and hospital equipment during Covid-19 pandemic, HCC (11/09/20)